mkosir/eslint-plugin-no-array-reduce/README.md

 const dairy = groceries.filter((grocery) => grocery.type === 'dairy');
 ```

-Subjectivly there are cases where you might want use it with `eslint-disable` but strongly reccomended you write it differently.
+Subjectively there are cases where you might want use it with `eslint-disable` but strongly recommended you write it differently.

 ## Discussions, debates and other resources:
 - [Jake Archibald](https://twitter.com/jaffathecake/status/1213077702300852224)